-Celebrating the completion of the new eastern span of the San Francisco–Oakland Bay Bridge (scheduled for September 2013), this exhibition presents a newly acquired group of photographs by Peter Stackpole (1913–1997) documenting the bridge’s original construction in the 1930s—the first works by this important Bay Area photographer to enter the Museums' collection.
+Celebrating the completion of the new eastern span of the San Francisco–Oakland Bay Bridge, this exhibition presents a newly acquired group of photographs by Peter Stackpole (1913–1997) documenting the bridge’s original construction in the 1930s—the first works by this important Bay Area photographer to enter the Museums' collection.

 Scaling the dizzying heights of the unfinished structure over the course of three intense years, this young photographer moved freely among the construction workers, telling their story of death-defying labor in a series of striking photographs that record one of the most ambitious public works projects in California history.
 In the midst of the Great Depression, many artists were drawn to the spectacular site, inspired by the bridge’s modern engineering, to capture its bold industrial forms and commemorate the heroism of the American workforce.